ffrgb/meshviewer/README.md

 - Icon font with only needed icons
 - Upgrade to grunt v1.x (Tested with Node.js 4 LTS,6 LTS,7 Linux,OSX,W**)
   - Inline some css and js
-- Bower update all components
+- Remove bower in favour of npm/yarn
   - Load only german locale from 101 languages from moment.js
 - Right click open layermenu
 - Remove ruby dependency